Call-Me-Doc/Goob-lore/Lore Thunking/Weapons.md

 	- *hey, its your ears!*
 	- +2 damage, one for each blade
 	- on a crit, deal x4 damage [common with daggers, since you need to get right on top of an enemy]
+- Hidden Blade
+	- *A knife in your forearm is always cool*
+	- +1 damage when a weapon isnt in this hand
+	- x4 crit [same as above]

 # Medium